gregalletti/CTF_writeups/InterIUTCTF2020/README.md

 * [Stefano Bagarin](https://github.com/stepolimi)
 * [Cristian Spagnuolo](https://github.com/filippinifra)

+**Disclaimer:** this CTF was in french-only, but we are not French and nobody in the team speaks it, so we had an hard time on reading carefully all the challenges descriptions and hints.

 ## Introduction Challenge
 > At the moment of the team registration, we were given an introductive challenge that you can find here: https://pastebin.com/raw/1BZZyE8K